streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

 }
 ```

 This class includes a static method, `pathToCommands`, which breaks apart the path using a regular expression and returns a list Command instances.
 Each command instance has a computed property which returns a function, which will actually invoke the command when called in a drawing context.
+(It's possible that this could have been implemented as an enum, but this worked well in this example.)

 I then made one more function to create a `UIBezierPath` object by executing the list of commands.